 Artifacts

-Artifacts are specialized MessageParts identified explicitly by a required name attribute.
-They typically represent:
+Artifacts are specialized MessageParts with a name attribute.
+They represent important outputs like:

 • Attachments